cfalodun/Ticket-Lifestyle/README.md

 ---

 # Demonstration
+I began by signing in to the Azure Portal (portal.azure.com) and navigating to Virtual Machines from the left menu.
+I selected the virtual machine used for the osTicket setup and opened its Overview page to copy the Public IP address.
+I then used Remote Desktop (RDP) to connect to the VM with the administrator credentials.
+Once inside the VM, I opened a web browser and entered http://localhost/osTicket in the address bar, which loaded the osTicket setup page.
+I then followed the installation prompts, entered the help desk information, and configured the MySQL database.
+After the installation was completed, both the Admin/Agent panel and the End User osTicket portal were available for managing and submitting support tickets.

 # Scenario 1 – Online Banking System Down (SEV-A)

 ## Step One: Ticket Created – End User (Karen)